 In January 2009, A.J.
-Kazimi exercised options to purchase 585,000 shares of common stock with an exercise price of \$0.11, or \$64,350 in the aggregate, per share and Jean W. Marstiller exercised options to purchase 145,680 shares of common stock with an exercise price of \$0.10 per share, or \$14,568 in the aggregate.
-The aggregate exercise price of \$78,910 was satisfied by the option holders with 6,070 shares, resulting in no cash proceeds to us.
+Kazimi exercised options to purchase 585,000 shares of common stock with an exercise price of \$0.11 per share and Jean M. Marstiller exercised options to purchase 145,680 shares of common stock with an exercise price of \$0.10 per share.
 Options were exercised using a net-share settlement feature that provided for Mr. Kazimi to use 204,245 shares acquired upon exercise to settle the minimum statutory tax withholding requirements of approximately \$2.7 million.
 In connection with these exercises, we agreed to repurchase during the first quarter of 2010 at the then fair market value up to \$0.1 million in common stock from Mr. Kazimi, acquired upon exercise, and approximately \$0.5 million in common stock from Ms. Marstiller, acquired upon exercise, to provide for the settlement of the remaining tax liabilities associated with the respective exercises.

-In July 2009, we entered into an amended debt agreement that replaced the existing \$5.0 million term debt and \$7.5 million revolving credit facility with an \$18.0 million term debt and a \$4.0 million revolving credit facility from Bank of America.
-In the third quarter of 2009, we expect Mr. Kazimi will exercise options to purchase 4,097,090 shares of common stock with an exercise price of \$0.55 per share, or \$2.3 million, and that Ms. Marstiller will exercise options to purchase 280,000 shares of common stock with an exercise price of \$0.50 per share, or \$140,000 (the Option Transaction).
-Mr. Kazimi and Ms. Marstiller will tender 132,553 and 8,235 shares to satisfy their respective aggregate option exercise prices, resulting in no cash proceeds to us.
-We expect Mr. Kazimi will exercise these options using a net-share settlement feature that will enable Mr. Kazimi to use shares acquired upon exercise to settle the minimum statutory tax withholding requirements of approximately \$24.6 million.
-Mr. Kazimi would use 1,445,074 shares acquired upon exercise to settle the minimum statutory tax withholding requirements.
-In connection with the expected option exercises by Ms. Marstiller, we expect to repurchase approximately \$1.3 million in common stock from Ms. Marstiller during the first quarter of 2010 to provide for the settlement of the tax liabilities associated with those exercises.
-This would result in the repurchase of 76,094 shares based on the public offering price listed on the cover of this prospectus.
+In July 2009, we expect to enter into an amended debt agreement that will replace the existing \$5.0 million term debt and \$7.5 million revolving credit facility with an \$18.0 million term debt and a \$4.0 million revolving credit facility from Bank of America.
+In July 2009, we expect Mr. Kazimi will exercise options to purchase 4,097,090 shares of common stock with an exercise price of \$0.55 per share and that Ms. Marstiller will exercise options to purchase 280,000 shares of common stock with an exercise price of \$0.50 per share, or the Option Transaction, and we expect Mr. Kazimi will exercise these options using a net-share settlement feature that will enable Mr. Kazimi to use 1,452,321 shares acquired upon exercise to settle the minimum statutory tax withholding requirements of approximately \$29.0 million.
+In connection with the expected option exercises by Ms. Marstiller, we will repurchase up to approximately \$1.5 million in common stock from Ms. Marstiller, acquired upon exercise, during the first quarter of 2010 to provide for the settlement of the tax liabilities associated with those exercises.
 We intend to use the proceeds from the Bank of America term loan to fund in part the minimum statutory tax withholding requirements.
-In connection with the exercise of these options and the related minimum statutory tax withholding, we expect to generate a deferred tax asset of approximately \$25.5 million to offset future tax liabilities.
+In connection with the exercise of these options and the related minimum statutory tax withholding, we expect to generate a deferred tax asset of approximately \$30.1 million to offset future tax liabilities.